 Pro-tip: You don’t have to be an expert with yamls and k8s configs as Devtron provides you the README of the template where you can learn about all the parameters and how to use it.

 What about Debugging & Logging?

 One of the most important feature that a platform can offer is the ability to debug and check-out the logs in real time.
-With Devtron, it becomes really easy to check-out the logs of microservices deployed or helm charts deployed.
-It comes with a default log analyser which helps you to checkout the combined logs of a particular k8s resource.
+With Devtron, it becomes really easy to check-out the logs of micro-services deployed or helm charts deployed.
+It comes with a default log analyzer which helps you to checkout the combined logs of a particular k8s resource.

 Devtron also empowers you to easily debug your applications with the features such as - exec into containers, check out events, logs of per pods, application metrics, etc. Here’s a quick sneak-peak into the debugging capabilities of Devtron.

 It enables you to easily checkout the CPU usages, Memory usages, Throughput and Latency of the micro-services.
 For more detailed information of the k8s workloads, just hover into the resource and you would be able to see the options for Manifest, Events, Logs and Terminal.

 To expand the details, just click on any of the options available and you will able to see the entire manifest of the pod, or events if any.
 Logs of the pod and also Devtron enables you to easily get into the container and debug the applications for any issues.

 Exec into Pods